The Tenure Process

 Overview

-In Year-3, candidates will continue to deepen their understanding of all seven Essential Competencies of a Valencia Educator.
-In addition, candidates will implement their faculty learning outcomes-based instructional strategies as they develop a research-based portfolio.
+In Year-3, candidates will deepen their understanding of all seven Essential Competencies of a Valencia Educator and implement their faculty learning outcomes-based instructional strategies.
+They will draft the relevant sections of their research-based portfolio, using approved FLOs from the ILP and incorporating feedback from the Panel, TLA facilitators, and other TLA consultants.

 Deliverables